 The blacklisting comparison seems wrongheaded, because, at least in theory, any service business has the right to choose its clients.
 It’s a decision we make every day, although it’s typically driven by more practical matters like budget, scope of the opportunity, and appropriate staff experience.

 But the climate science stance by the large agencies is different because it rests on a blanket principle.
 (It also hits a nerve by wading into the perilous waters of a deeply and bitterly politicized issue in the U.S., but we’ll get to that.)
 In the PR biz, there’s an ongoing discussion about ethics, but it has largely to do with how we go about our work for clients, emphasizing transparency and condemning deceptive “astroturf”-style practices.
-Ethical standard governing how we actually choose client partnerships, and the implication that we have a moral obligation to represent a certain kind of client, have generally not been part of that debate, assuming that client companies operate legally and tell the truth as they see it.
+Ethical standards governing how we actually choose client partnerships, and the implication that we have a moral obligation to represent a certain kind of client, have generally not been part of that debate, assuming that client companies operate legally.

 But should we wear our principles on our sleeves?
 That requires some unpacking.
 The stance is good for PR in some ways.
 First, it acknowledges the influence of the global PR establishment in the policy debate about climate change, and by implication, other significant public affairs and issues.
 It also casts PR agencies as potential advocates for change who are actually driven by principles rather than passive drones in the service of client goals, or – more damningly – hired guns ready to switch sides for a fatter paycheck.
 Yes, some of us see a “green” other than the almighty dollar!